ARCLabUNO/arclabwebsite/content/authors/ursino/_index.md

   - Research Scientists
 ---

-John Ursino is a research specialist in the Lab.
+John Ursino is a research specialist in the ARC Lab.
 His research interests focus on evaluating and constructing risk-need assessments, addressing prison and jail overcrowding, and advancing correctional policy reform.
 He has assisted in creating a pre-trial risk assessment for King County, Washington; evaluating prison crowding within Nebraska facilities; conduct outcome evaluations of prison programs and examined strategies to reduce bias within risk-need assessments.
 His work has appeared in journals such as *Justice Quarterly*, *Crime and Delinquency*, and *Journal of Criminal Justice*.

 John’s ongoing projects include:
 1) **Decarceration Policy in Washington State**: Longitudinal analysis of strategies to reduce incarceration rates without compromising public safety.